Loughton03/azure-SOC/README.md

 ![Cloud Honeynet / SOC](https://i.imgur.com/rj5UWwN.png)

 ## Introduction
-This project will consist of creating my very own honeynet on Microsoft Azure that will entice attackers, log and monitor malicious traffic generated from these attacks, perform incident response, and implement hardening controls to secure the environment.
+This tutorial will teach you how to set up and secure a honeynet on Microsoft Azure.
+A honeynet is a network designed to attract attackers so you can study their behaviors and improve security measures.
+This tutorial will guide you through the steps from creating a vulnerable honeynet environment to securing it using best practices aligned with NIST standards.

 ## Objectives
-The main objective of this project is to create a honeynet that will allow me to analyze live cyberattacks, conduct incident response and investigate event alerts, and study attackers to understand their intentions, tactics, techniques, and procedures.
-The second objective is to transform the insecure environment into a secure environment by re-configuring the firewall, NGS, implementing Azure Private Links, and administering regulatory compliance, NIST 800-53, and Microsoft Defender for Cloud recommendations.
+1. Build a Honeynet: Construct a honeynet to simulate real-world cyberattacks and analyze attacker behaviors and tactics.
+2. Secure the Environment: Enhance security by reconfiguring network settings and applying security controls recommended by NIST 800-53 and Microsoft Defender for Cloud.

 ## Before Hardening